-WGFTFB initiates and reviews investigations of scientists and technologists concerned with all aspects of the design, planning, and testing of fishing gears used in abundance estimation, selective fishing gears for bycatch and discard reduction, as well as environmentally benign fishing gears and methods with reduced affect on the seabed and other non-target ecosystem components.
+WGFTFB initiates and reviews investigations concerned with all aspects of the design, planning, and testing of fishing gears used in abundance estimation, bycatch and discard reduction, and reduction in impact on the seabed and other non-target ecosystem components.

-The expert group examines the effect of fishing technology on benthic impacts, vessels and perhaps most importantly the behaviour of fish in relation to fishing operations.
+The group examines the effect of fishing technology on benthic impacts, vessels and perhaps most importantly the behaviour of fish in relation to fishing.
 WGFTFB provides advices on application of these techniques to aquatic ecologists, assessment biologists, fishery managers and industry.
 The partnership between ICES and the Food and Agriculture Organization of the United Nations (FAO) extends the reach of this expert group globally.

-Fishing technology has been an interest of the ICES community since the beginning of the 20th century.
-Through various committees, ICES scientists have investigated fish behaviour during the capture process and the functioning of fishing gear for over a century.
-WGFTFB was formally created in 1983 at about the same time as WGFAST.
-We meet annually and work intersessionally via correspondence.
+WGFTFB meets annually and works intersessionally via correspondence.
 Under agreement between ICES and FAO, FAO hosts a meeting every third year at a location of its choosing.
-We share many affinities with WGFAST, and consequently we partner with them every third year to hold a joint session under a topic of mutual interest.
+The shares interests with WGFAST, and consequently partner with them every third year to hold a joint session under a topic of mutual interest.